Christian Unity Is Not What You Think It Is

 1 Corinthians 7:39

 Some Christians refuse to believe that God would not have believers marry unbelievers.
-All I can say to that is look at First Corinthians.
+But how about we look at First Corinthians 7:39?
 This verse gives widows permission to marry whomever they choose…only in the Lord.
 She must marry a believer.
 Riddle me this.

 Would the Lord allow Christians to knowingly marry an unbeliever except in the case of widows?
 What sense does that make?
 Christians marry Christians because they, together, can display Christ’s relationship to the church (Ephesians 5:22-32), raise their children to know the Lord, grow together to be more like Christ, and serve the Lord as a family.
 None of that is possible when a Christian marries an unbeliever.
 Purposing to be unequally yoked in marriage is a refusal to obey God, and it turns marriage into a self-serving relationship instead of a God-serving one.
 Not to mention, it leaves the believer with divided loyalties rather than true Christian unity within the most significant relationship she has on Earth.